litebird/litebird_sim/docs/source/timeordered.rst

 with shape (3, n_pixels).

 The pointing information can be included in the observation or passed through `pointings`.
-If both `obs` and `pointings` are provided, they must be coherent, so either a single Observation and a single numpy array, or same lenght list of Observations and numpy arrays.
+If both `observations` and `pointings` are provided, they must be coherent, so either a single Observation and a single numpy array, or same lenght list of Observations and numpy arrays.
 If the input map is ecliptic coordinates set `input_map_in_galactic` to `False`.
 The effect of a possible HWP is included in the pointing information, see :ref:`scanning-strategy`.